WaypointRP/wp-trafficlights/README.md

 - [Waypoint Placeables](https://github.com/WaypointRP/wp-placeables)
    - This is used for placing/picking up the traffic lights items.
 If wish to use a different method or do not want an item based system, you can modify to suit your needs or use the original xnTrafficLights.
-- QBCore / ESX / OX for Notifications
+- QBCore / Qbox / ESX / OX for Notifications
 - menuv

 ## Credit